dethspikee/notes/topics/osi.md

 OSI model consits of 7 different layers.
 Each layer provides different service.

-So what happens when you type URL address in your browser followed by ENTER?

 LAYER 7 - Application layer

 This is the very first service provided to a client that makes a request to a server,